 - Beginning the third day of a summer session, through 4:30 p.m. on the last day of class before the final exam (75 percent credit or less*): Online withdrawals are not available beyond the first two days of a summer session*.
-Students may withdraw from the term in person at the Office of the Registrar by submitting a Withdrawal From All Classes form.
+Students may withdraw from the term in person at the Registrar's Office by submitting a Withdrawal From All Classes form.
 The student’s signature is required, as well as the signature of the Academic Dean (or approved designee) from the college of the student's major.
 The student is responsible for securing the signature/approval requried to withdraw from the semester.
 Until all steps in the procedure have been completed, the student is still enrolled in their courses.
 A completed withdrawal form will also be accepted by fax to 812-464-1911 or scanned and emailed to firstname.lastname@example.org.